The conditional SWITCH is a control structure that offers an alternative to the IF-ELSE conditional for making decisions based on multiple cases.

 print("Weekend")

 However, not all languages have a SWITCH conditional.
 In fact, as I mentioned, Python did not have this structure before version 3.10.
-In languages that do not have a SWITCH conditional, it should be performed using the equivalent IF-ELSEIF code.
+In languages that do not have SWITCH, it must be done using the equivalent IF-ELSEIF code.

 Use with enumerations